In this section:

 Ik sende ok Juwer f. g. hyrbeneuen eyn dutzsch halsgerichte, so ik ok uth dem hoechdutzschen getegen vnd kortes gedrugket hebbe vnde eyn ander boek von schympliken reden vnd schwengken, Reyneke Voss genompt: dar inne de dutzschen schriffte to beseende,

-Barckhusen tells about the first book about "halsgerichte" (i.e. courts for serious crimes), that he has both translated it from High German and printed it.
+Barckhusen tells about the first book about "halsgerichte" (i.e. courts for serious crimes): He has both translated it from High German and printed it.
 In contrast, he gives no details about the second book of shameful tales, and it no longer exists.
 The only thing we can conclude is that Barckhusen in 1510 possessed the fonts that had been used to print a version of Reyneke Voss.

 In 1517 such a book was (yet again?) published in Rostock: »Van Reyneken dem Vosse«.
 The book contains the same text as in Lübeck, including prefaces, introductions, and "glosses" (the explanations that end about half of the chapters).
 There is no indication of publisher, only: »Impressum Rostochij.
 Anno M.CCCCC.xvij«. but it is obvious that it could have been published by Barckhusen, or perhaps rather by Barckhusen's type setter, Ludwig Dietz, who had taken over Barckhusen's business.